Sarah P. Kelly

-In addition to her litigation experience, Sarah has conducted numerous internal investigations for clients, trying to solve internal company problems before litigation ensues.
+In addition to her commercial litigation experience, Sarah has conducted numerous internal investigations for clients, trying to solve internal company problems before litigation ensues.
 Her goal is to quickly identify and isolate any problem, take steps to resolve it, and, if necessary, limit any resulting litigation.

 Notable Experience and Client Impact